Feedback neural network

-Feedback neural network are neural networks with the ability to provide bottom-up and top-down design feedback to their input or previous layers, based on their outputs or subsequent layers.
-This is notably used in large language models specifically in reasoning language models (RLM).
+Feedback neural networks are neural networks with the ability to provide bottom-up and top-down approach feedback to their input or previous layers, based on their outputs or subsequent layers.
+This is notably used in large language models, specifically in reasoning language models (RLM).
 This process is designed to mimic self-assessment and internal deliberation, aiming to minimize errors (like hallucinations) and increase interpretability.
-Reflection is a form of "test-time compute", where additional computational resources are used during inference.
+This reflection is a form of "test-time compute", where additional computational resources are used during inference.

 Introduction

 Traditional neural networks process inputs in a feedforward manner, generating outputs in a single pass.
 However, their limitations in handling complex tasks, and especially compositional ones, have led to the development of methods that simulate internal deliberation.
 Techniques such as chain-of-thought prompting encourage models to generate intermediate reasoning steps, thereby improving their performance in such tasks.